chimmelb/fun-node-homework/readme.md

 #### Server

-Build an (HTTP) API server in NodeJS that can respond to the request from the web client. *Define whatever interface you want, including payload.* This processing will include:
+Build an (HTTP) API server in NodeJS that can respond to the request from the web client.
+Please use [actionhero](https://github.com/Actionhero/Actionhero) so you can get a feel for our projects.  *Define whatever interface you want, including payload.* This processing will include:

 1. Validity of sequence string (see rules above)
 1. **Only if valid**, store to DB